Skip to main content

 4. Run the application and test the Prescriptions List.

-By using the Visual Studio debugger, JSON data is shown in the JSON visualizer as shown below.
+By using the Visual Studio debugger, JSON data can be seen in the JSON visualizer as illustrated below.

 json-visualizer-fhirapi